Frequently Asked Questions

 - As a visitor, bringing something nice for the household is always a good idea— maybe some hard-to-get food from your home country, or you could offer to cook or buy a meal.
 A small gesture like this will likely have you welcomed with open arms by all house members.

 Yes!
-Although we have many tenants staying with us for short periods of time, we do have several tenants that are long term tenants.
-If you plan to stay longer than 6 months, please ask about a discount– we are more than happy to reward those who choose to stay with us for the long term.
+If you plan to stay longer than 6 months, we will reduce your rent by 50,000 won per month.
+We are more than happy to reward those who choose to stay with us for the long term!

 If you wish to extend your stay, please notify Simple Spaces via email (email@example.com) at least 45 days before the end of your contract.
 Of course, if you can tell us earlier, that would be even better.
 If you received a discount for a long-term stay, but terminate the contract earlier due to an unavoidable personal situation, the discount will be deduced from your deposit.